 either the Oak door to the left, or the large glass doors in the centre.

-outside.
-Furnished with double bed, wardrobe, chest of draws, a comfortable
+Furnished with double bed, wardrobe, chest of draws, a comfortable sofabed and

-Bedroom with Oak Floor furnished in a classical style, with a double bed, chest
+extra seating.
+Bedroom with Oak Floor furnished in a classical style, with a double

+and wardrobe.
 Two bathrooms, each with shower, basin and WC.
+The beautiful Dining

 You can lie in bed at this romantic hideaway and gaze out of the window over a rural scene that has hardly changed in a century.
 The Byre at Quercus Bluff is a unique holiday cottage that has been created by its craftsman owner to provide a peaceful rustic retreat in the heart of the South Cotswolds countryside.